tucats/ego/docs/LANGUAGE.md

 The `Format()` function returns a string that contains the formatted value of the variable passed in.
-This is the same formatting operation that is done by the `io.Println()` function, but the resulting string is returned as the function value instead of printed to the console.
+This is the same formatting operation that is done by the `fmt.Println()` function, but the resulting string is returned as the function value instead of being printed to the console.

 ### strings.Index(string, test)